Pawtato23/HCI_project/README.md

-# notesync
+# NoteSync

-A new Flutter project.
+A new Flutter project for Human Computer Interaction.

 ## Getting Started